Physical Education, Music & the Arts

 During Physical Education sessions the children learn a variety of skills and games such as football, hockey, rugby, gymnastics, dance, rounders, cricket and athletics to name a few.
 We use a variety of sporting facilities in the local vicinity.
 Throughout the school year, children take part in sporting fixtures as well as the school’s swimming gala and sports day.
 All children from Reception onwards swim weekly at a local swimming pool.
 They also have the opportunity to swim competitively both locally and nationally.
 We offer many sports clubs, both before school and at lunchtime.
 In these, children may develop and extend their sporting skills.

-A specialist music teacher co-ordinates music within the school.
-There are many opportunities for children to develop within this area of the curriculum including orchestra, band club and a variety of choirs.
+There are many opportunities for children to expand their interest in music, for example a Year 6 band club and a variety of choirs.
 The Chamber Choir take part in local and national competitions and perform to a high level.
 Each year, a music captain from Year 6 is chosen who assists the music teacher to organise the termly concerts as well as the Christmas concert, the Christmas Nativity and the Summer Production.

 From Year 2 Peripatetic teaching is offered in small groups as well as on an individual basis for those children wishing to learn a musical instrument.